ThunderFly-aerospace/TFRPM01/README.md

 ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/).

+## Main Features

+  * Offload the flight controller's MCU, by self-counting storing the number of counted pulses in I²C accessible internal memory
+  * Input status LED indicator - [optionally visible at daylight](/doc/README.md) for easy debug of mechanical configuration
+  * Short circuit protection on the probe connector
+  * Pass-trough I²C connectors to allow a daisy chain of additional or multiple sensors

 ## Parameters